krivera1015/Type_Battles_V1/README.md

 1. Clone or download the project to your computer.
 2. Open your terminal and navigate to the frontend folder by typing `cd ./frontend`
-3. Type `npm install && npm start` to start your server.
+3. Type `open index.html` to start your server.

 To run backend server check link below: